 Many of us have heard of or dealt with swollen feet at one point in our lives, and because of that, we usually ignore it.

 The issue is, there may be a bigger problem that we aren’t seeing under the surface.
-What are some of the causes for foot swelling?
+What are some of the causes of foot swelling?

 What can we do to make sure that we aren’t suffering from it for long?
 When do we need to go to the doctor in order to get it checked out and taken care of as it should be?
 That’s what we’re going to look at here.

-Swelling of the feet and lower legs is a consequence of “water weight” that is inside the tissues and muscles.
+Swelling of the feet and lower legs are a consequence of “water weight” that is inside the tissues and muscles.

 In people who are usually healthy, foot swelling happens infrequently and happens from time to time while resting, lifting, or moving the feet.